- Baking Fundamentals Lesson #4: How to Understand and Properly Approach a Recipe

 Homework for this Lesson

+As always, the homework is optional but is a good way to practice.
 Your homework for this lesson is to pick a new recipe and approach it in this way.
 It can be something simple or something more complex.
 But sometime in the next few days, bake something new utilizing this approach.
-Share your results!
 Did it turn out the way you wanted?
 Did you have any issues?
 What were they?
 And what did you discover about how to fix it next time?